Wireless broadband deals

 - Security - wireless networks are more susceptible to cyber-attacks, so you need to make sure your router password is secure.

 - Router quality - not all routers are the same.
-The newest routers use the 'AX' standard, which helps maintain a fast speed when more than one device is connected – but these don't come as standard.
-The type of router you’re given may depend on the type of package you choose.
+The newest routers use the 'AX' standard, which helps maintain a fast speed when more than one device is connected.
+But the type of router you’re given may depend on the package you choose.

 Where’s the best place to put a wireless router?